What is syphilis?

 How do you get tested for syphilis?

-You’ll need to do a blood test to check for syphilis.
-There are several ways to get a syphilis test.
-You can go to a genitourinary medicine (GUM) or sexual health clinic, or you can ask at your GP practice.
-You can also pay for tests at a private clinic.
+You can also pay for tests.
 In some areas, you may be able to get a test that you can do at home from your local sexual health service.

-Syphilis is treated with antibiotics.
+Syphilis is curable if you get treated early.
+If you don’t get treated you can have serious complications after several years in later syphilis stages.
+Treatment for syphilis involves taking antibiotics.
 You usually have this as an injection, but sometimes you may take tablets.
 If you’re diagnosed at a later stage of the disease, you may need to have several injections or take tablets for longer.
-Syphilis treatment is usually very effective, if you have it early enough.

 Telling others